Updated March 18, 2026

 How to avoid

 Shop on weekdays or Saturdays.
-Munich Hauptbahnhof has shops open 7 days a week.
+Munich Hauptbahnhof and the airport have shops open 7 days a week.
+Stock up on groceries before Sunday.

 Transport

 All roads across Munich.
-Speed cameras are very common.
+Speed cameras are extremely common, especially in 30 km/h residential zones.

 How to avoid

-Watch your speed, especially in 30 km/h zones.
-Speed cameras are everywhere.
-Rental companies will charge your card for fines.
+Watch your speed carefully, especially in 30 km/h residential zones which are very common.
+Speed cameras are everywhere in Munich.
+Rental companies will charge fines to your card plus their own admin fee.

 Behavior